 Here in the Pacific Northwest January is usually pretty dreary and cold and the last thing I normally want to think about is our summer vegetable garden.
 And it’s not because I don’t like to garden I actually love it but when it’s so cold and rainy I don’t want to be outside.
-But all the more reason to start planning for the garden now because if you wait until March depending on where you live you can miss out on beginning plants inside.
+(Anyone else with me!)
+But all the more reason to think about vegetable garden plans in January for the garden because if you wait until March depending on where you live you can miss out on beginning plants inside.

 Small Garden or Raised Bed

 The options of patio gardens and plants that are a dwarf variety are very vast these days.
 If you have limited space but still want a garden definitely look for these types of plants in seed catalogs or ask at your local garden store.
 A large pot of any type would be great on a patio or small deck.
 When looking through the seed catalogs it can definitely get exciting but overwhelming at the same time with all the options available.
 My advice if you have a small area is to pick 3-5 plants that you know you would love to grow in the summer to have fruits and vegetables available for eating or snacking.

 When we had our raised bed we would grow basil, usually a cherry tomato and a beefsteak tomato and 2 different pepper plants.
 I also liked to have zucchini so I would plant some seeds in our flower beds where there was some space.